Resources

 • Bible Hub – Excellent for comparing translations and finding cross-references (though lacks Septuagint-exclusive references).
 Note that the ABP concordance is not implemented correctly (Septuagint-exclusive Greek words will link to similar words in the standard NT-only Greek concordance), and one of the search bars is broken in some cases.
 Includes Brenton Septuagint as one of the translations, albeit with chapters reorganized to match the Masoretic Text; Septuagint-exclusive books and chapters (i.e. those in Daniel and Esther) are unfortunately absent.

-• Catena – Good way to find church father commentaries on certain verses; note that many Old Testament commentaries are (of course) referring to the Septuagint version of a passage.
+• Catena – Easy way to find church father commentaries on certain verses; note that many Old Testament commentaries are (of course) referring to the Septuagint version of a passage.
+Be warned that the translations used may not be entirely accurate (e.g. the Hippolytus of Rome commentary on Micah 2:7-8).

 • Ante-Nicene Cross-Reference – Wonderful database of Church father citations of the New Testament predating the Nicaea Council of 325 A.D.